Mastering Manikin Orientation: Your Essential First Step in Medical Simulation

 This is the intellectual, "book-learning" phase.
 It involves understanding the manikin's specifications without touching it.

 - Demographics & History: Assign your manikin a name, age, gender, and a brief medical history.
-Is "Mr. Henderson" a 68-year-old with COPD and a history of MI, or is "Baby Jane" a 6-month-old with bronchiolitis?
-This narrative instantly adds clinical relevance.
+Even so, is "Mr. Henderson" a 68-year-old with COPD and a history of MI, or is "Baby Jane" a 6-month-old with bronchiolitis?
+Even so, this narrative instantly adds clinical relevance. * Anatomical Landmarks: Study the manikin's anatomy.
+In practice, identify the precise locations for:

 - Other: Understand urinary catheterization, gastric tube placement, and any specialized features like a detachable pelvis for childbirth or a trauma chest for needle decompression.